spiral/docs/cookbook/domain-core.md

 > Allowed values: `notFound` (404), `forbidden` (401), `error` (500), `badAction` (400).

-Use the annotation `Spiral\Domain\Annotation\GuardNamespace` to specify controller RBAC namespace and remove prefix from every action.
-You can also skip permission definition in `Guarded` when namespace is specified (security component will use `namespace.methodName` as permission name).
+Use the annotation `Spiral\Domain\Annotation\GuardNamespace` to specify controller RBAC namespace and remove the prefix from every action.
+You can also skip the permission definition in `Guarded` when a namespace is specified (security component will use `namespace.methodName` as permission name).

 ```php
 namespace App\Controller;